agorelik2/alina-portfolio/README.md

   - Email

-  - Link to your portfolio
+  - Link to my portfolio

-    - Pinned some repos that you want to highlight
+  - Updated pinned repos to include the latest project and homeworks

 ## Updated Resume